 - Imaging scans, such as CT or MRI, to gather information about the state of the spinal nerves, the discs, and how they are aligned.

 - A discogram, which involves injecting a dye into the soft center of the disc, or several discs.
 The aim is to see whether the disc is painful.
 The dye shows up on a CT scan or X-ray.
 Discogram usage may be controversial, however, because herniated discs do not always cause symptoms.

 The doctor may also test for other conditions, such as a tumor or other kinds of damage, to ensure a correct diagnosis.

-Physical therapy and exercise that strengthens the core like yoga or pilates can help to manage degenerative disc disease.
+Physical therapy and exercise that strengthens the core, such as yoga or pilates, can help manage degenerative disc disease.

-- Lifting weights may help.
-This must be done under guidance and without bending the body.
+Lifting weights may help, but this must be done under guidance and without bending the body.